Acellera/acegen-open/tutorials/adding_custom_model.md

 In each phase, what we want the model to do can be different.

 For example, during inference (the data collection phase), we just want the model to generate an action (and sometimes additional data like the action log prob) given the current state.
-Therefore, the received TensorDict will not have a temporal dimension, only a batch dimension. i.e. shape = (batch_size, ).

 However, during training we want the model to process a sequence of data, and to predict outputs for each element of the sequence.

+One option would be to infer the phase from the shape of the input.
+This can work for some models, but not for all.
-Therefore, the received TensorDict will have both a batch and a temporal dimension. i.e. shape = (batch_size, sequence_length).
+For examples, recurrent models during inference will receive a single step of the sequence, without time dimension (i.e. shape = (batch_size, )) and d during training they will have both a batch and a temporal dimension. i.e. shape = (batch_size, sequence_length).

+However, transformers always expect an input shape of (batch_size, sequence_length), regardless of the phase.
+The difference between training and inference is that the agent will only return a single token which will be determined by the sequence_mask field.

+To handle this nicely, we will see that it is much easier and reliable to define 2 different models, one for training and one for inference, both pointing to the same weights.
+This way, we can make sure that the model always behaves as expected, regardless of the phase.

+---

 ## Creating a custom model